 The statements of activities describe the results of various financial events that are included in presenting the change in the Center's net assets.
-Contributions received by the Center may be either unrestricted, temporarily restricted, or permanently restricted.
+Contributions received by the Center may be unrestricted, temporarily restricted, or permanently restricted.
 Investment income and realized gains and losses may be restricted based on donor intent or unrestricted.
-Research grant and contract revenue generated by the Center and related expenses incurred are unrestricted.
-Changes in asset values resulting from "mark-to-market" adjustments to record unrealized gains and losses are shown as Other Changes in Net Assets.
+Research grants and contracts revenues generated by the Center and related expenses incurred are unrestricted.
+Changes in asset values resulting from "mark-to-market" adjustments are shown as unrealized gains and losses under Other Changes in Net Assets.
 A total increase or decrease in net assets for each net asset grouping is shown to roll forward the beginning of the year balance to the end of the year balance.